henrywu2019/BentoML/docs/source/deployment/google_cloud_ai_platform.rst

 ============================================================
-Build and push BentoML model service image to GCP repository
+Build and push Kappa model service image to GCP repository
 ============================================================

-Run the example project from the :doc:`quick start guide <../quickstart>` to create the BentoML saved bundle for deployment:
+Run the example project from the :doc:`quick start guide <../quickstart>` to create the Kappa saved bundle for deployment:

 Create a file with the following bash command which will train an iris sklearn model and package it in a Bento Service: